isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 honors the client's wishes and generates a DDNS request to the D2 server to update only reverse DNS data.
 The parameter ``ddns-override-client-update`` can be used to instruct the server to override client delegation requests.
-When this parameter is "true", ``kea-dhcp4`` disregards requests for client delegation and generates a DDNS request to update both forward and reverse DNS data.
+When this parameter is ``true``, ``kea-dhcp4`` disregards requests for client delegation and generates a DDNS request to update both forward and reverse DNS data.
 In this case, the N-S-O flags in the server's response to the client will be 0-1-1